Theodore Schultz: Early life and education

-Theodore William Schultz was born on April 30, 1902, in a small town ten miles northwest of Badger, South Dakota, on a 560-acre farm.
+Theodore William Schultz was born on April 30, 1902, in a small town ten miles southeast of Badger, South Dakota, on a 560-acre farm.
 When Schultz was in the eighth grade, his father Henry decided to pull him out of attending Kingsbury County Schoolhouse.
 His father's view was that if his eldest son continued to get an education he would be less inclined to continue working on the farm.
 Schultz subsequently did not have any formal post-secondary education.

 He eventually enrolled in the Agriculture College at South Dakota State, in a three-year program that met for four months a year during the winter.
 After being recognized for possessing great potential as a student, Schultz moved on to a bachelor's program, earning his degree in 1927 in agriculture and economics.
 He also received an honorary doctorate of science degree from the college in 1959.
 He graduated in 1927, then entered the University of Wisconsin–Madison earning his doctorate in Agricultural Economics in 1930 under Benjamin H. Hibbard with a thesis, titled The Tariff in Relation to the Coarse-Feed Grains and a Development of Some of the Theoretical Aspects of Tariff Price Research.